MarketsCovered by CalibrSports

 What happens with a 0.0 Asian Handicap?

-A 0.0 handicap means no virtual goals are given.
-If the match ends in a draw, your stake is refunded.
-This is equivalent to Draw No Bet.
+AH 0.0 means no virtual goals are applied.
+If the match ends in a draw, your full stake is refunded.
+You only win if your selected team wins outright and only lose if the other team wins.
+This is mathematically identical to a Draw No Bet market.

 Is Asian Handicap better than 1X2?